noahschutte/solidity-lottery/readme.md

-# My first contract on Rinkeby using Solidity
+# A Lottery Application on Rinkeby using Solidity

 ##  How do I run the project locally with a clean environment?
 ### Download global dependencies: